imandra-ai/verified-react/README.md

     npm run watch

-for bucklescript compilation, then (in another terminal) run:
+for bucklescript compilation.
+If you see errors, you may need to Ctrl-C this, and re-run it a few times consecutively - this appears to be a cold start problem with bucklescript's generators (used for `imandra-extract`).
+Then (in another terminal) run:

     npm run watch-tic-tac-toe